Cleanse/events/README.md

 - !!!
 Take the *Config*, insert it into the 'event_type' factory, and do magic.
 - Use Challonge API (?) and bridge off of it for special cases (ex. adding a player roster and linking it to the event_id).
+- !!!
+To learn more Javascript, write the app with js/html/scss for frontend tasks and use PHP as an api backend.

+###### Frontend?
+Controllers (October backend)
+- CRUD (Create, Read, Update, Delete) Forms.